Laravel Forge: Deploy Laravel Applications Fast

-I’ve always been a big fan of Heroku for deploying my personal projects, but there are other options.
-Laravel’s creator has a great project called Forge that makes deploying and managing a Laravel project even smoother than Heroku.
 We’ve been using Forge as part of our continuous integration and deployment process at Packback for over a year now, and in most cases, it does the job perfectly.
-Here’s a quick overview of how you can use Forge to set up and deploy your own Laravel projects:
+Here’s a step-by-step tutorial on how you can use Forge to deploy your next Laravel project:

 You’ll need three things to start using Forge: